 Definition of Eyes, spots in front of the

 Eyes, spots in front of the: Also known as "floaters", blurry spots that drift in front of the eyes but do not block vision.
 The blur is the result of debris from the vitreous casting a shadow on the retina.
-The spot is the image formed by a deposit of protein drifting about in the vitreous, the clear jelly-like substance that fills the middle of the eye.
+The spot is the image formed by a deposit of protein drifting about in the vitreous, the clear gel that fills the middle of the eye.

 Floaters are often described by patients as spots, strands, or little flies.
 Some patients even want to use a fly-swatter to eliminate these pesky floaters.